SanjaySargam/GSoC-Report/README.md

 ## 📚 Project Overview

-[**AnkiDroid**](https://github.com/ankidroid/Anki-Android) is the Android companion app for [Anki](https://github.com/ankitects/anki), a powerful flashcards application that aids in learning and memorizing various topics.
+[**AnkiDroid**](https://github.com/ankidroid/Anki-Android) is an Android app for [Anki](https://github.com/ankitects/anki), a powerful flashcards application that aids in learning and memorizing various topics.

 ### 🎯 **Project Goal**
-The goal of my GSoC project was to enhance the usability and accessibility of AnkiDroid on larger devices like tablets and Chromebooks.
-The focus was on optimizing the user interface and improving support for keyboard and mouse interactions, thereby delivering a more seamless experience for users.
+My work focuses on enhancing the user experience of AnkiDroid on larger devices like tablets and Chromebooks.
+The project aims to improve usability, readability, and overall aesthetics, ensuring AnkiDroid remains intuitive and efficient across various devices.
+Specific tasks include converting the DeckPicker screen to feature a unified menu, highlighting selected preference settings, integrating the NoteEditor into the CardBrowser, implementing a Previewer within the CardTemplateEditor, adding mouse support, and introducing keyboard shortcuts for efficient navigation and interaction.
+Throughout the proposal, a strong emphasis is placed on user-centric design and usability enhancements to elevate the overall AnkiDroid experience on tablets and Chromebooks.

 ---